 Here are the key takeaways for this company:

-- Type of startup: a banking services provider;
+• Type of startup: a banking services provider

-- 5-year search growth: 1,257%;
+• 5-year search growth: 1,257%

-- Valuation: $33 billion.
+• Valuation: $33 billion.

 Revolut’s mobile application has an average rating of 4.6 out of 5 based on the reviews in Play Market and App Store.
 The app has over 10 million downloads and is ranked 106 in App Store’s “Finance” section.

-The developers at EPAM have had hands-on experience in dealing with the biggest challenges of fintech.
+The developers at EPAM have hands-on experience in dealing with the biggest challenges of fintech.
 Check out the following case studies to see our solutions.

 freeME: a solution to revolutionize pensions